 3) NETWORK INTERFACE CARD (NIC)

 The network interface card (NIC) comes in 2 flavors – Wired and wireless.
-Again, some modern motherboards already come with a built-in wired network port and wireless.
+Again, some modern motherboards already come with a built-in wired network port and even wireless.
 The “normal” network cards have pretty much become obsolete, less the specialized ones that offer insanely fast speeds.

 4) TV TUNER CARD